Simulations for Event-Clock Automata: Computing with event-zones and distance graphs

 Here is an example to illustrate the need for a standard form.
-Suppose that valuations are finite and that we have constraints: $y - x \le 1$ and $-y \le 2$.
-From these constraints, we can infer $-x\le 3$ just by adding the inequalities.
-If there was another constraint $x\le -4$, we will get unsatisfiability.
-In the language of distance graphs, the two initial constraints correspond to edges $x \xra{\le 1} y$ and $y \xra{\le 2} 0$.
-The derived constraint $-x\le 3$ is obtained as the edge $x \xra{\le 3} 0$.
-The constraint $x \le -4$ corresponds to $0 \xra{\le -4} x$ and the unsatisfiability is witnessed by a negative cycle $0 \xra{\le -4} x \xra{\le 3} 0$.
-Basically, adding the weights of $x \to y$ and $y \to 0$, we get the strongest possible constraint about $x \to 0$ resulting from the two constraints $x \to y$ and $y \to 0$.
+Suppose that valuations are \emph{finite} and that we have constraints: $y - x \le 1$ and $-y \le 2$.
+The distance graph representing these constraints is depicted with black edges in Figure~\ref{fig:dist-graph-ta}.
+From these constraints, we can infer $-x\le 3$ just by adding the inequalities - this corresponds to the edge depicted by dotted lines from $x$ to $0$.
+If there was another constraint $x\le -4$ (denoted by the red dotted edge from $0$ to $x$), we will get unsatisfiability, witnessed by a negative cycle $0 \xra{\le -4} x \xra{\le 3} 0$, as depicted by the dotted edges in Figure~\ref{fig:dist-graph-ta}.
+Basically, adding the weights of $x \to y$ and $y \to 0$, we get the strongest possible constraint about $x \to 0$.